 John McManus is proud to serve the residents of our community as Montgomery County Treasurer.
 He was elected to the position in November of 2020 and assumed office in September of 2021.
-As Treasurer, John is responsible for the collection of property taxes, the safeguarding of county funds, and the careful management of the county’s investment portfolio.
+As Treasurer, John is responsible for the collection of property taxes and assessments, the safeguarding of county funds, and the careful management of the county’s investment portfolio.
 He is also a member of the board of directors of the Montgomery County Land Bank, and is committed to helping our neighborhoods turn delinquent, neglected, and abandoned properties back to productive use.

 Prior to moving from Memphis to Dayton to pursue higher education, John worked in state and federal government in a number of capacities.
 After graduating from college, John served as a White House Staff Assistant in the administration of President George W. Bush.
 He was assigned to the Executive Office of the President.
 He served as Legislative Liaison and Public Information Officer for Tennessee Governor Bill Haslam, advocating for more efficient human resource policies for state government.
 Additionally, John served as a Regulatory and Publications Specialist for Tennessee Secretary of State Tre Hargett.
 In this role, John was responsible for regulatory assignments related to all of state government’s departments, agencies, boards, and commissions.

 John holds a Juris Doctor from the University of Dayton School of Law and a Bachelor of Arts in Political Science from the University of Memphis.
 He is married and resides in Centerville.